My father, Richard Beaman, was a man of strong character.

-And, a complete stranger sat down and told me a story about my father.
+And, then a complete stranger sat down and told me a story about my father.

-My mom confided in me that my father was highly sensitive and it hurt him deeply that I was staying out late at night, smoking and cursing like a drunken sailor, sleeping around, and getting high on drugs.
+My mom confided in me that my father was highly sensitive and deeply hurt that I was staying out late at night, smoking and cursing like a drunken sailor, and getting high on drugs.
 He wanted a better life for me.
-He thought I deserved better than what I was giving myself but, he couldn’t express his pain to me.
-Instead he got angry, withdrew, and stopped speaking with me.
-The apple doesn’t fall far from the tree, so I got angry and stopped speaking to him, too.
-From the time I was fifteen until I was twenty-two years old we barely uttered one word to each other.
-Except on Christmas, when we would say… “uhm… Merry Christmas” to each other.
-And, I would walk away and mumble under my breath, “a–hole.”
+He thought I deserved better than what I was giving to myself but, he couldn’t express his pain to me.

 My father taught me that loyalty and love are synonymous.

 Staring straight ahead at the road, he said, “How can I take care of you kids without your mother?
 I can’t do this without Mona.”
-And, that was the second time I’ve ever seen him cry.
+And, that was the second time I’ve ever seen my father cry.
 The first time was when he buried his sweetheart two weeks prior.
-He said, “It wasn’t supposed to end like this.
-We were supposed to grow old together.”

-When my dad had his stroke his physical body was not the same and it caused him a great deal of frustration and emotional pain.
 He never fully regained strength in his left leg and walked with a limp.
-He was also stubborn as an ox and refused to use the cane they gave him at the rehabilitation center (picture at right), so he fell quite a few times.
+He was also stubborn as an ox and refused to use the cane they gave him at the rehabilitation center (picture at right), so he fell a few times.

 The stroke put my dad into immediate retirement, and he could no longer do what he loved: work, provide support, and take care of people.
 This caused him deep sadness.

-There’s a great quote by Robert Byrne, “The purpose of life is a life of purpose.”
+Robert Byrne said, “The purpose of life is a life of purpose.”

 On December 18th, 2011 my father was struck and killed by a truck in Long Island.
 And, although his death was tragic, I think he was ready for it.
 We, on the other hand, were not.
-It happened so suddenly.
-But, that’s life.
+It happened so quickly.

 He was a man of strong character.
 He didn’t do anything meekly – he did everything to the tenth power.